CADawg/elreg-cli/README.md

 - `Enter`: Advance to the next paragraph/line of the article.
 - `a`: Display the entire article at once.
 - `q`: Go back to the main menu.
+- `r`: Mark the article as read and go back to the main menu.

 ## Features